 My new favorite song is “Brand New“ by Ben Rector.
 It’s a good feeling song that makes my heart and soul smile.

 Before I heard “Brand New”, while talking and really listening to a friend, I watched their expressions as they spoke.
 For some reason, at that moment, it made me think about what they were like when they were 17.
-I found it amusing, charming and felt as if I have known them for a long time.
-This happened again speaking with another friend.
-I observed their expressions and feelings and how they use their words as looked into their eyes.
-Although, I visually was seeing them around my age, I was also seeing a teenager speaking to me.
-I then spent some time to think about how I feel when I’m with other people and when I’m alone.
+I found it amusing and charming, and I felt as if I had known them for a long time.
+This happened again, speaking with another friend.
+I observed their expressions and feelings, and how they used their words, as I looked into their eyes.
+Although I was seeing them around my age, I was also seeing a teenager speaking to me.
+I then spent some time thinking about how I feel when I’m with other people and when I’m alone.
 Something occurred to me, we are all really just 17.

-And if you need a little inspiration check out one of my favorite movies that came out years ago called, 17 Again.
+And if you need a little inspiration, check out one of my favorite movies from years ago, 17 Again.
 It’s a fun movie with a great little life lesson.

 Here’s to you and being forever 17.
 “Brand New” – Ben Rector